 About the Internet Marketing Association

-The IMA is one of the fastest growing Internet marketing groups in the world, with more than 1,000,000 professional members in fields including sales, marketing, business ownership, programming and creative development.
-It provides a platform where proven Internet marketing strategies are demonstrated and shared to increase members’ value to their organizations.
-IMA is underwritten by corporate partners to provide an opportunity to learn, engage and define best practices without making a financial commitment. www.imanetwork.org
+The IMA is one of the most established Internet marketing professional groups in the world, with members in fields including sales, marketing, business leadership, programming, and creative development.
+The IMA provides a platform where proven Internet marketing strategies are demonstrated and shared to increase members’ value to their independent organizations. www.imanetwork.org

 Head of Public Relations, IMA